OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/SteeringCommittee/ProgressReports/StAndrews.md

 * training and related initiatives, community building in UK (with CoDiMa)

-All these continue, plus some new activities (for instance with JacobsU on exporting the GAP type system)
+All these continue, plus some new activities (for instance with JacobsU on exporting the GAP type system) Steve will be working on setting up th eadvisory board in the next weeks.